nuodb/terraform-provider-nuodbaas/README.md

     ```bash
     eval "$(make extract-creds)"
     ```
-3. Run the tests:
+3. Run the tests.
     ```bash
     make testacc
     ```
-4. Clean up all resources created for the NuoDB Control Plane when finished:
+4. Clean up all resources created for the NuoDB Control Plane when finished.
     ```bash
     make undeploy-cp
     ```